Provisions for invoices and dunning notices

 This means that companies can also charge a fee for payments via e-invoice and direct debit, provided that this is stated in the contract.
 However, sometimes the fee can be lower if you change the payment method from, for example, a paper invoice to an e-invoice.

-How much time does a business have to send out an invoice?
+How much time do you have to pay an invoice?

 Read more about debts and the statute of limitations

-The company chooses whether or not to offer credit
+The company chooses whether they want to offer an invoice

-If you don’t know what the invoice is for, you can contact the company and ask for an invoice specification.
+If you have received an invoice and are unsure of its purpose, contact the company and request an invoice specification.

-I have received an invoice for something I did not order
+Received an invoice for something you did not order?

 When you dispute an invoice, it is important that you contact the company in writing so that you have a written record of your formally challenging the validity of the invoice and not simply neglected to pay.
 You can send an e-mail, for example.